-The defined benefit obligation comprises of £306,049,000 (2020 - £342,271,000) from plans that are wholly or partly funded.
+The defined benefit obligation comprises of £196,512,000 (2021 - £306,049,000) from plans that are wholly or partly funded.

 The MCPS-PRS Alliance Pension Scheme closed to future accrual on 31 December 2010.
-A fixed annual contribution of £2,950,000 has been made during 2021 to reduce the deficit in the scheme, following the decision at the triennial valuation completed in 2019 for deficit funding to remain at the same combined level as in prior years, but for the split between the PRS and MCPS schemes to be adjusted.
+A fixed annual contribution of £1,675,000 has been made during 2022 to reduce the deficit in the scheme, following the decision at the triennial valuation completed in 2022 for deficit funding to be reduced from the level of previous years with the split between the PRS and MCPS schemes adjusted.

 The MCPS-PRS Alliance Pension Scheme (MCPS) closed to future accrual on 31 December 2010.
-A fixed annual contribution of £550,000 has been made during 2021 to reduce the deficit in the scheme following the decision at the triennial valuation completed in 2019 for deficit funding to remain at the same combined level as in prior years, but for the split between the PRS and MCPS schemes to be adjusted.
+A fixed annual contribution of £1,075,000 has been made during 2022 to reduce the deficit in the scheme following the decision at the triennial valuation completed in 2022 for deficit funding to be reduced from the level of previous years with the split between the PRS and MCPS schemes adjusted.